This is the legacy documentation for Google Ads scripts. Go to the current docs.

 Labels

-Labels allow you to organize elements in your account into meaningful groups so you can quickly and easily filter and report on the data that is of most interest to you.
+Labels let you organize elements in your account into meaningful groups so you can quickly filter and report on the data that is most interesting to you.
 Google Ads scripts support labels at the account, campaign, ad group, ad, and keyword levels.

 Use cases

 Within Google Ads accounts, labels can be used to associate arbitrary data with Google Ads entities.
 Within manager accounts, labels can be used to group similar child accounts.
-Labels present a number of interesting use cases:
+Labels help with a number of use cases:

-If you are an agency, you could apply a plumber_accounts label to all the accounts for plumbers, and then a script can push plumber-related keywords (e.g. "emergency shower repair") into all campaigns in those accounts.
+• If you are an agency, you could apply a plumber_accounts label to all the accounts for plumbers, and then a script can push plumber-related keywords (for example, "emergency shower repair") into all campaigns in those accounts.

-If you have a large number of entities that cannot be processed in under 30 minutes, then you can create a processed label in your script and apply it to entities that have already been processed.
-Schedule the script to run hourly, and then process only entities that don’t have the processed label applied to them.
-See the link checker solution for an example.
+• If you have a large number of entities that cannot be processed in under 30 minutes, then you can create a processed label in your script and apply it to entities that have already been processed.
+Schedule the script to run hourly, and then process only entities that don't have the processed label applied to them.

-Instead of having the script execute a bid change across a large number of keywords, you can label the keywords with increase_bid_by_10%, log in to the Google Ads user interface, filter out the keywords matching the label, review them, and if satisfied with the result, change their bids using Bulk edits.
+• Instead of having the script execute a bid change across a large number of keywords, you can label the keywords with increase_bid_by_10%, log in to the Google Ads UI, filter out the keywords matching the label, review them, and if satisfied with the result, change their bids using bulk edits.

-A script could use labels to maintain a history of bid changes.
-For instance when a script increases a keyword bid by 20%, it can stick the account with a label, increased_20%.
-The next day when the script runs across the label and realizes it had already increased the bid previously, it may increase the bid by only 10%.
+• A script could use labels to maintain a history of bid changes.
+For instance when a script increases a keyword bid by 20%, it can mark the account with a label, increased_20%.
+The next day when the script runs across the label and realizes it had already increased the bid previously, it could increase the bid by only 10%.

 Labels at the account level

-Google Ads scripts allow you to create labels within manager accounts, as well as apply labels to Google Ads accounts under that manager account.
-You can create a label as follows:
+Google Ads scripts let you create labels within manager accounts, as well as apply labels to Google Ads accounts under that manager account:

 AdsManagerApp.createAccountLabel(labelName);

-You can then apply this label to the accounts of your choice using the applyLabel method, as follows:
+You can apply the label to the accounts of your choice using the applyLabel method:

 account.applyLabel(labelName);